 What Is Defrost Mode?

 Most heat pumps have a defrost mode.
 The outdoor coil on the unit has a temperature sensor on it, and when the temperature hits 31 degrees Fahrenheit, a timer starts.
 The timer is usually set for 30, 60, or 90 minutes.
 At the end of the timer, if the temperature is still at 31 degrees or below, the heater pump will initiate its defrost cycle.
-However, the problem with this is that the defrost cycle sometimes runs even when frost hasn’t formed on the unit.
+However, the problem with this is that the defrost cycle sometimes runs even when the frost hasn’t formed on the unit.
 That’s because most heat pumps don’t measure the moisture in the air and can’t predict if frost has actually formed or not.
 In these cases, the heat pump will blow cold air into the home while in defrost mode.

 How Can I Tell If My Heat Pump Is In Defrost Mode?

 To test and see if your unit is in defrost mode, go outside and look at the unit.
 If the fan isn’t spinning, but you can see steam coming from it, it’s in defrost mode.

 If you’ve determined that neither of the above scenarios is the culprit, your heat pump may have a problem that requires further investigation by an HVAC contractor.

 If your unit is leaking refrigerant, make sure to call a licensed HVAC technician to repair it.
 Refrigerant is a dangerous chemical, and it can harm both you and your unit.
 The United States Environmental Protection Agency requires that a licensed technician handle any refrigerant leaks.

 Faulty Reversing Valve

 Your heat pump has a reversing valve which is responsible for directing the flow of the unit’s refrigerant.
 If the reversing valve malfunctions, your unit may get stuck in cooling mode.
 This repair is not something you should attempt on your own, as it is a complicated repair.
 Call a professional heating and cooling technician instead.